dmlc/xgboost/doc/parameter.rst

 * ``monotone_constraints``

   - Constraint of variable monotonicity.
-See tutorial for more information.
+See :doc:`tutorial </tutorials/monotonic>`for more information.

 * ``interaction_constraints``